MrAlias/kubecon-na-2025/presentation/slides.md

 3. Add manual instrumentation to those specific areas for deeper insight
 4. Now you have complete observability with minimal effort

-This isn't "OBI vs manual instrumentation" - it's "OBI + manual instrumentation" Best of both worlds!
+This isn't "OBI vs SDK instrumentation" - it's "OBI + SDK instrumentation" Best of both worlds!
 -->